tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 and `path_drop` that are used for path validation and selection as described in
 {{path-validation}}.

-Each message carries a Cookie, an 8-byte field containing arbitrary data.
+Each message carries a Cookie, an 8-byte field containing arbitrary data obtained from an entropy source (e.g., the CSPRNG used by the TLS implementation, see {{Appendix C.1 of !RFC8446}}).

 The `return_routability_check` message MUST be authenticated and encrypted using the currently active security context.